o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. In the **PassTree**, find *MotionVectorPass* > *MeshMotionVectorPass* and select the line with `CameraMotion`.

 1. Ensure you are viewing your tree.
-You probably won't see much except black on the bottom left preview, because the motion vectors are very small since our tree only moves minimally.
+You probably won't see much except black on the bottom left preview, because the motion vectors are very small since the tree only moves minimally.

    However, if you move the camera around or translate the tree quickly, you may see some motion vectors pop up.
 You can also open `MeshMotionVectorVegetationBending.azsl` and scale `OUT.m_motion` in the pixel shader to ensure that the motion vectors' directions are working properly.